 True or false: only recognized horse trials can be registered with the USEA and US Equestrian (formerly USEF)?
 The correct answer is false!
 The USEA allows eventing organizers to register eventing tests with the USEA when they do not want to run a full USEA Recognized Horse Trial.
 A number of positive benefits come with this registration and these tests are excellent opportunities to introduce new riders and horses to the sport.

-If the test is held in conjunction with a USEA Recognized Horse Trial it will be listed in both the print and online USEA Omnibus.
+If the test is held in conjunction with a USEA recognized horse trials, it will be listed in both the print and online USEA Omnibus.
 If the test is held as a standalone event, it will be listed on the USEA website under educational activities.
 However, organizers may choose to have their test included in the Omnibus by purchasing a listing.

-“It is a great benefit to have eventing tests registered with the USEA,” said Wendy Wergeles, the organizer of The Event Derby® , who has registered her activity with the USEA for many years, “The listing gets published on the USEA website (and in the hard copy of the Omnibus if you choose), so it is seen by everyone.
+“It is a great benefit to have eventing tests registered with the USEA,” said Wendy Wergeles, organizer of The Event Derby® , who has registered her activity with the USEA for many years.
+“The listing gets published on the USEA website (and in the hard copy of the Omnibus if you choose), so it is seen by everyone.
 By registering with the USEA, the insurance is included – we all hate it, but we all need it!
 There is easy access to any paperwork, dressage tests, etc. you may need, and along with the paperwork comes the awesome support from the USEA staff.
-Also the ability to also host a Young Event Horse or Future Event Horse class along with your test is a big plus.
-Finally, you can get access to Area mailing lists, which is a huge benefit for getting the word out about your test.”
+Also, the ability to also host a Young Event Horse or Future Event Horse class along with your test is a big plus.”

 While the following list includes the most common eventing tests, the USEA encourages organizers to be creative and develop tests of their own that will help to educate and provide enjoyment for eventers.
 Think of a really creative test idea?
 Please be sure to share it with the USEA!